Pizza Chicken – One pan, 5 ingredients!

 - Make it low-carb or keto: You’re in luck, if you pick a low-carb pizza sauce, it already is.

-- Make it Whole30: Leave the cheese off and choose compliant pizza sauce and pepperoni.
+- Make it Whole30: Omit the cheese and choose compliant pizza sauce and pepperoni.

 - Add more vegetables: ALWAYS!
 Chop some spinach and stir it into the sauce.
 Or you could top the chicken breasts with a vegetable instead of pepperoni.
-Try sauteing some mushrooms and adding those!
+Try sautéing mushrooms, bell peppers, or onions and adding those!
 There are always good ways to add vegetables.
 I also love this served with zucchini noodles or spaghetti squash.

 - Make it faster: I haven’t tested it, but if you used chicken tenders or butterflied your chicken and put it in a slightly larger pan, you could probably cut down on the cooking time.